spinler/phosphor-state-manager/redundant-bmc/README.md

 1. If the sibling BMC doesn't have a heartbeat, choose active.
 It could be the sibling isn't even present.
-1. If the sibling BMC's position matches this BMC's position, choose passive.
-   This is an error case.
 1. If the sibling isn't provisioned, choose active.
 1. If the sibling is already passive, choose active.
 1. If the sibling is already active, choose passive.